What is ESD and How Does it Affect My PCB Design?

 Electrostatic discharge (ESD) occurs when two objects with different charges get close enough, or charged enough, to break down the dielectric between them.
 For consumer products, that breakdown usually occurs over the air, with voltages of over 40 kV/cm.

-Lightning is the form of ESD that people are usually most familiar with when clouds and the earth form a giant capacitor.
+Lightning is the form of electrostatic discharge that people are usually most familiar with when clouds and the earth form a giant capacitor.
 Less dramatic is when you shake a fleece or wool blanket at night and see the little sparks jump.

 How does this affect my PCB?

 Nearly every element of your PCB design (traces, routing, layers, electronic component placement, and spacing) can affect the PCB ESD protection on your board.
-That means you need to consider ESD early in your design process; otherwise, you’re likely to require major Circuit Board redesign to fix routing and electronic component placement issues.
+That means you need to consider an ESD protection circuit early in your design process; otherwise, you’re likely to require major Circuit Board redesign to fix routing and electronic component placement issues.
 Trust us, a protection circuit is the better route!

 What causes ESD in products?